 The crispy & yummy packet of chips is the most craved snack ever.
 Who doesn’t like the affordable and accessible packet of snacks?
 And whenever we talk about healthy or junk food, we often minus these packets of chips.
 It’s usually not considered among them.
 Moderate snacking is still better and can not harm your health but over or regular indulgence for a longer period of time can have worse effects on our body.
 Then ever wondered what and how are the chips made?
-Let’s know ‘our favourite chips’ better:
+Let’s know ‘our favorite chips’ better:

 How potato chips are made?